o1-labs/mina-perf-testing/load-tests-cluster/README.md

 This directory contains the Docker Compose infrastructure for running performance testing and monitoring of the Mina network.
 It provides a complete environment with log fetching, data persistence, dashboard visualization, and experiment orchestration.

+## Local Setup Checklist

+- Copy `.env.example` to `.env` and adjust values for your environment before booting the stack.
+- Replace the placeholder private key in `keys/fetcher_sk` with the base64-encoded key that has access to the target Mina nodes.
+- Provide a valid orchestrator configuration at `orchestrator-as-service/config.json` (for example by copying `../orchestrator/scripts/example-orchestrator-config.json` and editing it to match your network).
+- Review `uptime-backend/config.json` and either keep the provided in-memory whitelist or point it to your AWS bucket configuration.
+- Ensure the `output/` and `postgres_data/` folders exist or are writable so Docker can persist collected traces and the PostgreSQL data directory.

 ## Architecture Overview

 The system consists of several interconnected services that work together to provide comprehensive performance testing and monitoring capabilities: